 C. 1.
 Technical references in the development of this UN GTR

-For the development of this UN GTR on durability of pollution control devices, the following legislation and technical standards on test Type V contained relevant applications of requirements for light vehicles or transferable provisions for passenger cars which were available for technical reference:
+For the development of this UN GTR on Durability of pollution control devices, the following legislation and technical standards on Test Type V contained relevant applications of requirements for light vehicles or transferable provisions for passenger cars which were available for technical reference:

 (a) UNECE: